saiyam911/learning-library/workshops/cloud-native-devops-workshop/PartnerPaaSSummerCamp-Lisbon.md

 ### Prerequisites ###

-In order to run labs it is necessary to setup environment, including source code cloning from github, setup PATH variable for executing maven.
-Script for environment setup is [here](EnvSetup.md).
+In order to run labs it is necessary to setup environment, including source code cloning from github.

+--, setup PATH variable for executing maven.
+--Script for environment setup is [here](EnvSetup.md).

 ### Important ###